AdobeDocs/workfront.en/help/classic/reports-and-dashboards/reports/creating-and-managing-reports/send-report-preview-sandbox-environment.md

 Whether a delivered report is produced or not in the Custom Refresh Sandbox depends on whether the Receive emails from this test environment setting is enabled or not.

-For information about enabling emails from the Sandbox environment see the section [Activate or deactivate your own event notifications](../../../workfront-basics/using-notifications/activate-or-deactivate-your-own-event-notifications.md#managing-emails-in-preview) in the article [Activate or deactivate your own event notifications](../../../workfront-basics/using-notifications/activate-or-deactivate-your-own-event-notifications.md).
+For information about enabling emails from the Preview environment see the section [View and modify your email notification settings](../../../workfront-basics/using-notifications/activate-or-deactivate-your-own-event-notifications.md#view) in the article [Activate or deactivate your own event notifications](../../../workfront-basics/using-notifications/activate-or-deactivate-your-own-event-notifications.md).

 ![](assets/receive-emails-from-sandbox-setting-(1)-350x223.png)